hashirabbasi777/hashirabbasi777/README.md

 🎓 BS in Computer Science
 📱 Meta Certified React Native Developer
 💼 4 years in Software Development
-📲 2+ years in React Native Mobile Development
+📲 2+ years in React Native Mobile Development, both iOS and Android.
 🌍 Specialized in Play Store optimization & user-centric mobile app delivery

 💡 I specialize in delivering high-quality mobile apps and modern web solutions that are functional, visually appealing, and scalable.